1. Our approach

 Personal data, or personal information, means any information about a person from which they can be identified.
 We may collect, store, and use some or all of the following categories of information:

-System Information (Website Visitors, Account Holders and Customers)
+System Information (Website Visitors, Account Holders)

 When you visit our Site, we automatically collect information about your use of the platform including details of your visits such as pages viewed and the resources that you access.
 This information may include website traffic data, IP address, pages viewed, location data, browser, operating system, referral source, length of visit, clickstream data and other communication data.
 This information is not normally personally identifiable from the methods and systems we use.
 In some situations, this information could be combined with other sources to make it personally identifiable, however we limit access to ensure that this information remains anonymous.